 U.S. News & World Report education rankings put UC Davis in a tie for 10th best public university in the United States

-The inaugural Wall Street Journal/Times Higher Education rankings named UC Davis the sixth best public university in the nation
+The Wall Street Journal/Times Higher Education rankings named UC Davis the 5th best public university in the nation

 The Washington Monthly placed UC Davis 10th among American universities based on contributions to society